Yoast/wordpress-seo/readme.txt

 * Fixes a bug where the value of the schema `@type` could contain `null`.
 * Fixes a bug where the `archive`, `imageindex` and `snippet` robot values would be output when `noindex` was present as well.
 * Fixes a bug where the indexable permalinks could have an incorrect value when the term slug was changed.
+* Fixes a bug where parts of the content of a password protected post could be output in the schema.

 Other: